After leaving temporarily occupied territories, pensions can be lost — without mandatory identification, payments will not be made

 BEFORE - lack of a single clear annual identity confirmation mechanism for all categories; limited identification methods; complicated procedures for citizens abroad; often lengthy payment restoration after suspension.
 AFTER - introduction of a systematic annual identification by December 31; expanded online tools (Diia.Sign, video communication);

-Thus, we can note that the mechanism of mandatory annual identification for certain categories of pensioners introduced in 2026 has effectively become one of the key tools for controlling the payment of state pensions under martial law, population displacement, and loss of access to parts of Ukraine's territory.
+Thus, the mechanism introduced in 2026 for mandatory annual identification of certain categories of pensioners has effectively become one of the key tools for controlling state pension payments amid martial law, population displacement, and loss of access to parts of Ukraine's territory.

-On one hand, the state strengthens verification of payment recipients, which is explained by the need to minimize risks of fraud, duplication of pension cases and payments to persons who actually have no right to them or are already under the jurisdiction of another state.
-In this context, annual identity confirmation appears as a logical step towards digitalization and streamlining social expenditures.
+On one hand, the state strengthens verification of payment recipients, explained by the need to minimize risks of fraud, duplication of pension cases, and payments to persons who do not actually have the right or are already under another state's jurisdiction.
+In this context, annual identity confirmation appears as a logical step toward digitalization and streamlining social expenditures.

 On the other hand, for citizens themselves — especially those who left temporarily occupied territories or are abroad — the new requirements remain an additional administrative barrier.
-Despite the expansion of online tools and the possibility of video identification, in practice the procedure may cause difficulties for the most vulnerable categories of pensioners: elderly people, persons without access to digital services, or those who do not have stable communication with Ukrainian institutions.
+Despite expanded online tools and the possibility of video identification, in practice, the procedure may cause difficulties for the most vulnerable pensioner categories: elderly people, those without access to digital services, or those lacking stable communication with Ukrainian institutions.

 At the same time, it is important that the legislator does not permanently deprive the right to a pension in case of missed identification.
-It is only about temporary suspension of payments, which can be fully restored after completing the procedure.
-This allows maintaining a balance between the state's fiscal discipline and social guarantees for citizens.
+It concerns only temporary suspension of payments, which can be fully restored after completing the procedure.
+This allows balancing the state's fiscal discipline and citizens' social guarantees.

-Thus, the 2026 model can be characterized as transitional: the state is gradually moving towards a stricter control system and digital verification, while trying to maintain service accessibility for the most vulnerable population groups.
-Further development of this system will likely depend on how effectively it is possible to combine payment control with citizens' real ability to meet established requirements without risking loss of social protection.
+Thus, the 2026 model can be characterized as transitional: the state gradually moves toward a stricter control and digital verification system while trying to maintain service accessibility for the most vulnerable population groups.
+Further development of this system will likely depend on how effectively the control over payments can be combined with citizens' real ability to meet established requirements without risking loss of social protection.

-Subscribe to our Telegram channel t.me/sudua and to Google News SUD.UA, as well as to our VIBER and WhatsApp pages, and on Facebook and Instagram to stay updated on the most important events.
+Subscribe to our Telegram channel t.me/sudua and to Google News SUD.UA, as well as to our VIBER and WhatsApp, Facebook page and Instagram to stay updated on the most important events.